pepopowitz/getting-unstuck/slides/src/03-explain.md

 ---

-Trail: Explain,Write
+Trail: 1.
+Explain,Write

-Pics:

-- an email
+TODO: pic of an email

 ---

-Trail: Explain,Write
+Trail: 1.
+Explain,Write

-Pics:

-- a stack overflow post
+TODO: pic of a stack overflow post

 ---

-Trail: Explain,Write
+Trail: 1.
+Explain,Write

-Pics:

-- a slack message
+TODO: pic of a slack message

 ---

-Trail: Explain,Write
+Trail: 1.
+Explain,Write

-Pics:

-- a slack message to slackbot
+TODO: pic of a slack message to slackbot

 ---

-Trail: Explain
+Trail: 1.
+Explain

-### Talk to the duck
+## Talk to the duck

 Pic: duck